himanshu-yadv/AdaptCV/README.md

     "unstructured>=0.17.2",
 ]

-# We assume you have a 'requirements.txt' created from 'pyproject.toml'
-pip install -r requirements.txt
+pip install -r requirements.txt //To install all dependencies